damianoazzolini/gentians/README.md

 To specify your own example, fill the needed data into the function `user_defined` of `example_programs.py`.
 Soon there will be the possibility to specifty a scenario via files.

+## Main Available Options

+You can check all the available options with the flag `--help`.
+Here we discuss only some of the most important:
+- --variables: maximum number of variables to consider in a rule.
+Default 3.
+- `-d`: maximum number of literals in a rule (number of atoms in the head + number of literals in the body).
+Default 3
+- `-dh`: set the maximum number of atoms in disjunctive head.
+Default 0.
+- `-s`: number of clauses to sample.
+Default 1000
+- `-ua`: enable unbalanced aggregates.
+Default false (i.e., not enabled).
+- `-e`: run a predefined example
+- `--comparison`: enable comparison operators.
+It should be followed by one or more among `lt`,`leq`,`gt`,`geq`,`eq`,`neq`.
+To allow the use of the same operator more than once (i.e., to increase it recall) write it many times.
+For example, `--comparison lt lt` enables the use of the operator `<` at most twive in the body.
+Default none (i.e., no comparison operators)
+- `--arithm`: enable arithmetic operators.
+It should be followed by one or more among `add`,`sub`,`mul`,`div`,`abs`.
+To allow the use of the same operator more than once (i.e., to increase it recall) write it many times.
+For example, `--arithm add add` enables the use of the addition at most twive in the body.
+Default none (i.e., no arithmetic operators)
+- `--aggregates`: enable the use of aggregates.
+It should be followed by an atom of the form `sum(a/1)`, where sum is the aggregate and a/1 is the atom to consider in the aggregation.
+Multiple atoms can be separated by a comma, such as `sum(a/1,b/1)`.